 Canada Pension Plan Disability (CPPD) Benefits

-CPPD provides partial income replacement to certain Canada Pension Plan contributors.
+CPPD provides partial income replacement and partial disability benefits to certain Canada Pension Plan contributors.
 You can qualify for this monthly benefit if:

 - You are under age 65

 - Your disability is severe enough to stop you from working

 - Your disability is expected to last a long time or result in death